jameskbecker/jameskbecker/README.md

 # Hi there 👋

-My name is James, I'm a full-stack developer specialising in frontend development and graduate of [Kingston University London](https://www.kingston.ac.uk/).
+My name is James, I'm a software engineer specialising in frontend development and graduate of [Kingston University London](https://www.kingston.ac.uk/).
 I strive to create and deliver amazing user experiences with my passion for technology.

 ---